 A smoother and clearer complexion in the mornings.

 As an added bonus, you’ll also notice improvements in your hair after sleeping on a silk pillowcase.
-Everything from frizz to breakages will be reduced, giving you a healthier and glossier mane.
+Everything from frizz to breakages will be reduced, giving you a glossier mane.

 Apply Your Moisturizer Onto Damp Skin